azmans-kitchen/Neutron-transport/MOC/readme.md

 # Method-of-Characteristics

 This folder contains scripts I wrote during my M.Sc. thesis.
-I have uploaded my dissertation here.
+I have uploaded my dissertation (main.pdf) here.
 Please read the thesis if you are interested.

 It contains the functions for solving neutron transport using Method of Characteristics(MOC)